The Alfa Romeo Fleron (1967) painting created by world renowned artist Vladimir Pajevic uniquely for "Autodelta Golden

 Are you excited?
 Lets begin.

-The agrarian surroundings of Settimo Milanese as taken from the neighboring village of Baggio.
+The agrarian surroundings of Settimo Milanese as taken from the neighboring village of Baggio in April 1972.

 Via Enrico Fermi served as a busy passageway for local farmers tending their flocks while passing the employee parking lot of Autodelta in the 1960s and 1970s.

-Years of political struggle in Italy between the Communist Party, Socialists, Democratic Libertarians and the strong labor unions movement caused labor strife throughout the country but did not seem to affect the production of Autodelta and it's relatively highly-paid workers...who would see freshly painted political slogans and 'manifesti' on the outer walls.
+Years of political struggle in Italy between the Communist Party, Socialists, Democratic Libertarians and the strong labor union movement caused labor strife throughout the country but did not seem to affect the production of Autodelta and it's relatively highly-paid workers...who would see freshly painted political slogans and 'manifesti' on the outer walls.

 The Autodelta compound is shown to the right side of the small tubular fabrication shop "Aletti" visible on the extreme left.

 Observe the three white dynomometer exhaust stacks near the center of the photograph and Ing.
 Chiti's office windows on the extreme left side.

 The Main Hall